 This track is taken from the band’s 1980 multi-million selling album of the same name.
 A tribute to the late Bon Scott, who passed away earlier that year, Back In Black was the first release to feature the raspy tones of former Geordie vocalist Brian Johnson.
 Those iconic opening chords, shared by both Malcolm and Angus, will have been learned and performed at soundcheck by any guitarist worth their salt.
 One band who took a liking to the song, were the the Beastie Boys on their 1984 single Rock Hard, who used a sample without permission and it later was withdrawn from sale.
 “They were just like, ‘Nothing against you guys, but we just don’t endorse sampling,’” said Mike D. But who else was going to write a riff as timeless as this?
 No-one.

-This song was released as a single in 1979 and appears on their 1979 album Highway To Hell.
+This song was released as a single in 1979 and appears the same year’s Highway To Hell album.
 The verse might have just two chords – D5 and C5 – with a little lick thrown in for good measure, but the feel is all down to Malcolm’s crunchy, energetic attack, making it a punchy pop song with added bite.

 The story behind Whole Lotta Rosie is well known.
 Based on a woman from Tasmania who wasn’t ‘exactly pretty’ or ‘exactly small’ inspired this amp-melter taken from the band’s 1977 album Let There Be Rock.
 The track is instantly recognisable, propelled by Malcolm’s unwavering commitment to the riff while Angus shreds over the top.
 The song – which has been a staple of their set since its release, accompanied by a large, inflatable woman – has been covered by Guns N’ Roses, Steel Panther and Bullet For My Valentine.

-The title track from the band’s 1981 album For Those About To Rock (We Salute You) was inspired by a book about Roman gladiators.
-The gladiator’s final words, ave Imperator, morituri te salutant mean, of course, ‘Hail Emperor, those who are about to die salute you’.
+The title-track from the band’s 1981 album For Those About To Rock (We Salute You) was inspired by a book about Roman gladiators.
+The gladiator’s final words ‘ave Imperator, morituri te salutant’ mean, of course, ‘Hail Emperor, those who are about to die salute you.’
 The song features Malcolm delivering smouldering power chords which allow his brother to weave in and out with his signature bluesy leads.
-Angus told Kerrang! magazine: “We had this chorus riff, and we thought, ‘Well, this sounds rather deadly.’
+Angus told Kerrang!: “We had this chorus riff, and we thought, ‘Well, this sounds rather deadly.’
 It’s a very inspiring song.
 It makes you feel a bit powerful, and I think that’s what rock’n’roll is all about.”
 Add some deafening cannons into their live set, and you have yourself a classic.